gershnik/libuuid-cmake/README.md

 This project allows you to use libuuid directly from CMake with no extra steps or complications.

+## Requirements

+* CMake 3.21 or newer
+* Internet connection when _configuring_ CMake.
+Note that this project automatically fetches libuuid sources from github.

 ## Usage

 ### Dependency with FetchContent